9 quantum computing challenges IT leaders should know The potential business opportunities in quantum computing

 Slow communication

+Quantum networking is a futuristic concept, even given the development going on across the globe.
 A common misconception is that quantum communication is faster than the speed of light.
-However, quantum networking often uses conventional communication methods to eliminate the possibility of faster-than-the-speed-of-light communication.
-Quantum networking uses optical fiber for communication, like the traditional internet.
+The reality is quantum networking often uses conventional communication methods that eliminate the possibility of faster-than-the-speed-of-light communication.
+And like the traditional internet, quantum networking uses optical fiber for communication.

 Scalability issues